15 Communities in Prescott AreaView All

-Prescott is known as Arizona’s mile high city due to its elevation of 5,368 feet above sea level.
+Prescott is known as Arizona s mile high-city due to its elevation at 5,368 feet above sea level.
 This elevation, scenic views, and surrounding Prescott National Forest will give you a feeling of living in the mountains.
-Prescott’s location provides it with a mild four-season climate.
+Prescott s location provides it with a mild four-season climate.
 Due to the breezes coming off the adjacent Bradshaw Mountains, summer temperatures remain moderate, with daytime highs averaging in the 80s and nighttime lows in the 50s.
-Prescott’s winters are just as moderate with daytime temperatures generally in the 50s.
+Prescott s winters are just as moderate with daytime temperatures generally in the 50s.
 The area receives an average annual snowfall of 25 inches.
-While the area’s springs may be a bit breezy at certain times, its autumns are beautiful.
+While the area s springs may be a bit breezy at certain times, its autumns are beautiful.

-A new Adult Center recently opened for active seniors which provides various organized activities.
-Prescott Public Library, known as "Prescotts Living Room," is a lively community center offering traditional and non-traditional library programs and services to residents of Yavapai County and beyond.
-Through the Yavapai Library Network, its online catalog offers access to over 1 million books, movies, audio books, magazines, electronic resources and more.
+A new adult center recently opened for active seniors which provides various organized activities.
+Prescott Public Library, known as "Prescott's Living Room," is a lively community center offering traditional and non-traditional library programs and services to residents of Yavapai County and beyond.
+Through the Yavapai Library Network, its online catalog offers access to over one million books, movies, audio books, magazines, electronic resources and more.
 Consult thousands of full text magazines and journals or learn a foreign language through the online research databases.

 Thoroughbred and Quarter horse racing take place Thursday through Sunday from Memorial Day through Labor Day at Yavapai Downs.
 The Sundogs are a minor league hockey team in Prescott Valley.
 Their new arena also plays host to many cultural events throughout the year.